You can also watch it on YouTube!

 With our finger’s crossed, we accepted our Single-Entry Visa, and made our way to our Amman apartment.

-The first day in Amman was a lazy day as we waited for our friends, Megan, Ethan & Alexis, to arrive from Canada.
+There’s a variety of things to do in Amman, and we wanted to make the most of our time.
+The first day however was a lazy day as we waited for our friends, Megan, Ethan & Alexis, to arrive from Canada.
 It was a good thing we took the time to relax, because the rest of our time in Jordan was jam packed!
 There’s just so much to do in this country, and we wanted to see as much as we could.

 After letting our friends sleep in (a tiny little bit), we set out to exploring the city of Amman.
 On our agenda was the Amman Citadel and the Roman Theatre.
 The Citadel didn’t look very far away on the map, so we decided to start walking.
 We quickly learned that distances were incredibly deceiving in the city.